tmaxmax/fizzbuzz-benchmark/README.md

 ## Running the benchmarks

-You need to have nightly rustc, make, cmake, and a C/C++ compiler with C++20 support installed on your machine to run the benchmarks.
+You need to have nightly rustc, make, cmake, go, and a C/C++ compiler with C++20 support installed on your machine to run the benchmarks.

 To install nightly rustc (considering you have rustup installed):